 I take the necessary time to prepare for my mediations, to ensure that I can lead the parties in meaningful and thoughtful discussions right from the start of every session.

-With close to 10 years of experience as an adjudicator at the Information and Privacy Commissioner/Ontario (IPC), I am also available to conduct arbitrations.
+With close to 10 years of experience as an adjudicator at the Information and Privacy Commissioner/Ontario (IPC) as well as experience conducting commercial arbitrations, I am also available to conduct commercial and employment arbitrations.

 Since 1994, I have been developing and refining my skills and credentials as a mediator, arbitrator and ADR consultant in many different arenas, industry sectors and jurisdictions.

-My mediation experience includes providing services to the Financial Services Commission of Ontario (FSCO) and the IPC, as well conducting a variety of mediations as a private practitioner and as an active roster member with the Ontario Mandatory Mediation Program (Toronto and Ottawa).
-I have conducted more than 500 mediations.
-My areas of focus as a mediator include commercial breach of contract cases, employment disputes (including wrongful dismissal cases), construction lien disputes, partnership dissolutions and personal injury cases.
+My mediation experience includes providing services to the Financial Services Commission of Ontario (FSCO) and the IPC, as well conducting a variety of mediations as a private practitioner and as an active roster member with the Ontario Mandatory Mediation Program (Toronto and Ottawa) between 1999 through 2014.

 My arbitration skills have been built on a strong foundation of adjudication work.
-Since 2002, I have adjudicated more than 250 appeals for the IPC where I act as an adjudicator.
-In my role at the IPC, I adjudicate complex access to information appeals and issue binding written decisions.
+Between February 2002 and July 2013, I served as an adjudicator with the IPC, adjudicating more than 300 appeals over that time.
+In my role at the IPC, I adjudicated complex access to information appeals and issued binding written decisions.

-For more information about my practice or to obtain a downloadable version of my profile, please visit my webiste at www.morrowmediation.ca.
+For more information about my practice or to obtain a downloadable version of my profile, please visit my website at www.morrowmediation.ca.